Voxeldeev/voxbox/README.md

 UltraBox is an online tool for sketching and sharing instrumental music.
 You can find it [here](https://ultraabox.github.io).
-It is a modification of Goldbox, which is a modifcation of, JummBox which inturn is a modifcation of the [original BeepBox](https://beepbox.co).
+It is a modification of Goldbox, which itself is a modification of JummBox, which inturn is a modification of the [original BeepBox](https://beepbox.co).

-The primary goal of UltraBox is to combine every beepbox mod into one.
+The goal of UltraBox is to combine every single beepbox mod into one.
+Feel free to contribute!

 All song data is packaged into the URL at the top of your browser.
 When you make